MonitoRSS/Discord-Rest-Listener/README.md

 # Discord-REST-Queue

 A queue that takes incoming Discord API requests (that are messages sent to servers), and then magically handles all rate limiting information that Discord returns.
-The bot used with this queue is guaranteed to **never** get banned (but the length of the queue may get too long under extremely heavy loads).

 This is specially designed for https://github.com/synzen/MonitoRSS.